-Transactions in the Deal Tracker consist of renewable energy projects where a corporation or institutional buyer has announced an agreement to support the growth of renewable energy in Canada by acting as some or all of the project’s offtaker, which can include electricity and/or environmental attributes.
+Transactions in the Deal Tracker consist of renewable energy projects where a corporation or institutional buyer has announced or disclosed an agreement to support the growth of renewable energy in Canada by acting as some or all of the project’s offtaker, which can include electricity and/or environmental attributes.
 Buyers are motivated by voluntary renewable energy commitments or compliance with emissions reduction mandates.
 A project’s offtakers supply the revenue price certainty and credit necessary to secure capital financing.
 More information on these deals can be found on BRC-Canada’s website at businessrenewables.ca/public-resources.

 By enabling these renewable energy project investments, corporate and institutional buyers are advancing Canada’s progress toward our net-zero future with cost-effective, clean energy.
 The growth of deals shown by the BRC-Canada Deal Tracker demonstrates the accelerating interest in renewable energy procurement from major corporate electricity consumers.
 It also showcases the leading players in Canadian renewable energy procurement.

 For inclusion in the BRC-Canada Deal Tracker, a deal must: